hanisntsolo/resume/README.md

 1. For new deployments clone and make sure dns configuration is upto date From homepage settings -> pages
 2. Repo Settings Pages and update domain
-3. Add a pointer to yourGithubUserName.github.io and create a repo in your profile with yourGithubUserName.github.io.
+3. Add a pointer to yourGithubUserName.github.io using txt record and CNAME and create a repo in your profile with yourGithubUserName.github.io.